katydecorah/katydecorah.github.io/_posts/notes/2016-08-10-ela-conf-bots.md

 ![welcomebot](https://cloud.githubusercontent.com/assets/2180540/17576722/d80304d6-5f43-11e6-9057-83af82176149.png)

 :wave: **Under the hood:** Zapier listens for additions to the spreadsheet and sends a message to our Slack channel.
+We can now add women to our community even faster!

 ![image](https://cloud.githubusercontent.com/assets/2180540/17576797/bc0f2f92-5f44-11e6-9bfe-addc4bd3547c.png)